 Tracking chimpanzee, Snorkeling at Lake Tanganyika, Camping safaris, Forest walks, Kayaking, Fishing, Hiking up Mount Nkungwe and Birdwatching

-Climate in Mahale national park
+The climate in Mahale national park

 Mahale experiences a dry season starting in May to the end of October.
 Then the wet season continues in November up to April.
 In the afternoon they get some rains in the form of thunderstorms and these hardly ever rain for the entire day.